nonetallt/jinitialize-plugin/README.md

 ### abort(string $message);
 Stops the execution of the comand by throwing Nonetallt\Jinitialize\Exceptions\CommandAbortedException.
 The procedure running the command will then attempt to revert executed commands by calling their **revert()** method.

+### belongsToProcedure();
+Return true if the command object is registered as a part of a procedure, otherwise return false.

 ### configure();
 Implemented from the command class.
 Used to define basic command information, [input options and arguments](http://symfony.com/doc/3.4/console/input.html).